Over-the-horizon radar: U.S. Navy

-Alternative OTH approaches
+Alternative approaches to over the horizon radar

 Another common application of over-horizon radar uses surface waves, also known as groundwaves.
 Groundwaves provide the method of propagation for medium-wave AM broadcasting below 1.6 MHz and other transmissions at lower frequencies.
 Groundwave propagation gives a rapidly decaying signal at increasing distances over ground and many such broadcast stations have limited range.
 However, seawater, with its high conductivity, supports groundwaves to distances of 100 km or more.
 This type of radar, surface-wave OTH, is used for surveillance, and operates most commonly between 4 and 20 MHz.
 Lower frequencies enjoy better propagation but poorer radar reflection from small targets, so there is usually an optimum frequency that depends on the type of target.

 A different approach to over-the-horizon radar is to use creeping waves or electromagnetic surface waves at much lower frequencies.
 Creeping waves are the scattering into the rear of an object due to diffraction, which is the reason both ears can hear a sound on one side of the head, for instance, and was how early communication and broadcast radio was accomplished.
 In the radar role, the creeping waves in question are diffracting around the Earth, although processing the returned signal is difficult.
 Development of such systems became practical in the late 1980s due to the rapidly increasing processing power available.
-Such systems are known as OTH-SW, for Surface Wave.
+Such systems are known as OTH-SW, for surface wave.